 It is natural for experts to make predictions and people end up praising those whose predictions go right.
 But, if someone’s calculation misses the mark by huge amounts, they will definitely be detested.
 When it comes to crypto markets, they have been performing in a volatile manner.
 Crypto industry has become prone to variations and fluctuations.
 It has become a mammoth task for anyone to foresee what is likely to unravel in the time to come.

 Two years ago, the cryptocurrency market registered a bull run like never seen before.
-During that period, major cryptocurrencies including Bitcoin managed to break all previous records and create a new one of sort.
+During that period, major cryptocurrencies including Bitcoin managed to break all previous records and show a sort of Bitcoin Era.
 Bitcoin hit the $20,000 mark and no one anticipated this rise in the market.
 The price continued its rising spree and raised people’s expectations to a new high.
 People become millionaires overnight as a result of investment in Bitcoin and they were called Bitcoin Millionaire by mainstream media.

 Amid the rising trend in Bitcoin prices, almost everyone had a new desire for purchasing Bitcoin for which a new term was coined as “Digital Gold.”
 Even Wall Street players began displaying a keen interest in Bitcoin.
 But, to everyone’s disappointment, the hype built around Bitcoin soon came to an end as the price of Bitcoin slumped soon.
 The headlines in leading newspapers soon changed from Bitcoin surging to Bitcoin crashing.